BhoomikaGupta13/Movie-recommender-system/README.md

   - *Genre-based Recommendations:* Explore top-rated movies within specific genres.
 - **User Rating System:** Users can submit ratings for movies, and the system displays individual user ratings and average community ratings for each film.
 - **Robust Backend API:** A high-performance API developed using the FastAPI framework in Python, handling all data retrieval and recommendation logic.
-- **Persistent Data Storage:** Movie data, including details, genres, directors, stars, and user ratings, is securely stored and managed in a PostgreSQL database.
+- **Persistent Data Storage:** Movie data, including details, genres, directors, description and user ratings, is securely stored and managed in a PostgreSQL database.
 - **Automated Data Scraping:** Includes a script to scrape and populate movie data from IMDb.[1]

-## Technologies Used
+## 🧰 Technologies Used

-### Frontend
+### 💻 Frontend

 - **HTML5:** Structure and content of the web pages.
 - **Tailwind CSS:** A utility-first CSS framework for rapid and responsive UI development.
 - **JavaScript (Vanilla JS):** Dynamic client-side logic, API interactions (using fetch), and DOM manipulation.
 - **Font Awesome:** For various icons used throughout the interface.

-### Backend
+### ⚙️ Backend

 - **Python 3.x:** The primary programming language.
 - **FastAPI:** A modern, fast (high-performance) web framework for building APIs with Python 3.7+.